How to stop alert-info.space from being opened?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-The Internet is full of deceptive pages like alert-info[.]space, some examples of similar pages are customers-info[.]space, app-department[.]report, and protect-connection[.]com.
-Most of them are disguised as official Apple pages and offer (or urge) visitors to download and install some application.
-It is strongly recommended not to download any apps from pages like alert-info[.]space.
-Apps should be downloaded from App Store (or other official channels).
+The internet is full of deceptive pages similar to alert-info[.]space.
+Some examples of similar pages are customers-info[.]space, app-department[.]report, and protect-connection[.]com.
+Most are disguised as official Apple pages and invite visitors to download and install applications.

 How did potentially unwanted applications install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

-Text in the alert-info.space pop-up windw:
+Text in the alert-info.space pop-up window:

 Adblock update required